ibnuda/fpmortals/manuscript/complete.md

   )
 ~~~~~~~~

-The underlying value can be obtained with `.value`.
-We can construct a
-value at runtime using `.refineV`, returning an `Either`

 Nilai pokok bisa didapatkan dengan memanggil metoda `.value`.
 Sedangkan
 untuk membuat nilai `refined` pada saat waktu jalan, kita bisa menggunakan
 `.refineV` yang mengembalikan `Either`.